Foot Ulcer

 With that said, it is imperative that you see a podiatrist if you have a lower extremity ulcer or wound so that you can be properly and thoroughly taken care of.
 To see what your options are, come see us at Advanced Foot & Ankle Centers of Illinois.
 Remember, we value limb preservation and will do everything that we can to preserve your limb!

-Things we can do to heal diabetic foot wounds
+Things we can do to heal diabetic foot wounds:

 • MLS laser therapy to increase blood flow to wound area